rubenv/grunt-git/README.md

 ```

 ### Upgrading from v0.2.x
 The `gitcommit` command used to call `git add` for you.
 This is no longer the case.
 Be sure to add a `gitadd` task whenever there might be new files to commit.
+The `ignoreEmpty` option is no longer supported.

 ## Universal options
 The following options may be applied to any task